 Click here for more on climbing Adam’s Peak with a baby.

 Our next stop was Yala national park which is home to wildlife such as leopards, elephants and crocodiles, as well as hundreds of bird species.
 We visited in the hope of seeing a leopard as this isn’t common on safaris but unfortunately they were all busy hiding on this day… It was a lovely area however and we did get up close to some elephants and buffalo though which was pretty cool.

 You might also be interested in my post- ‘Kathmandu with a baby‘

 We finished our trip with some ‘down time’ by visiting a beach resort near Bentota.
 We more or less had a private beach which was lovely and completely unspoilt- exactly what we love from a good beach!
 Whilst here we visited a turtle hatchery where they rescue turtle eggs and then release them into the sea once they are ready.
 We also paid a visit to the famous Unawatuna beach which had a cool hippy vibe and great shopping opportunities.

 All in all we had an action packed two weeks that was great fun not only for mum and dad but for baby too.
 Isla might not remember this trip in years to come but it was amazing for her development- she still gets excited when I say ‘monkey’ (although I am generally referring to cuddly toys here in the UK), she learned to point at interesting things and she even started crawling during this trip!
 This leaves me with fantastic memories that I will share with her when she is older.

-Thinking of taking your children to Sri Lanka?
+Thinking of going to Sri Lanka with a baby?
 Do it!